Read our 5 step guide to adopting a dog from the Dumfries and Galloway Canine Rescue Centre.

-This is a simple form that tells us something about you and your circumstances so that we can try to match you with the perfect canine companion.
-Once you have registered, please keep an eye on the website and get in touch any time you want to enquire as to a dog's suitability for your home.
+This simple form tells us a bit about you and your circumstances so that we can see if you would be a good match for the dog in mind.
+The form can be found when you click on the “Adopt” button at the bottom of the dogs information page.
 Remember, some dogs (small, good with children, certain breeds etc) that are highly sought after may not even make it onto the website before being reserved so if you are seeking something very specific it is also worth keeping in touch by phone - a call once a week will ensure we will immediately think of you when your ideal dog arrives!

 Step 2: Find Your Perfect Partner

 Please remember that the situation can change very quickly.
 We can have several new dogs admitted in a day.

 It is important that you spend some time getting to know your possible partner.
 You may be together for more than the next 10 years!
 You will be able to walk your dog and play with it in one of the secure areas.
 It is important that all the family get to know the dog and share in the decision that this is the one for you.

 We will not allow a dog to go home as a surprise for the children.
 If you already have another dog, then you should arrange for them to meet and see that they get on together under supervision at the centre.